drips from freckled lips

 to the left.

 where her brain should be telling her to hold tight and that it isn’t his so don’t let him think that he can just have it.

 But it seems he took it out of her mouth when his lips

-were cradling hers ever strongly, an expert pit pocketer,
+were cradling hers so strongly, a pit pocketer, a crook, a cheat.

 runs over her face

 like the bitter wine that overflowed her chalice once.